JackDougherty/jack-site/_portfolio/0about.md

 - expansion of professional development for faculty who teach Community Learning courses that connect with the city
 - richer assessment of the quality of Trinity's engagement with Hartford through community partner focus groups and neighborhood resident door-to-door interviews in Spanish and English
 - improved communications between campus and the community through social media, videos, and monthly newsletter

-As the saying goes, all work and no play makes Jack a dull boy, so follow along on his adventures at [JackBikes.org](http://jackbikes.org).